leonardlwq/MortyRun-Game/README.md

 ## Overview
 This project was done for a object oriented programming course in UNSW.
 Written by Leonard Lee and Zachary Tan.
-Special thanks to Well son and Wei ze!
+Special thanks to Well son and Wei ze!!

 ## Setup